 My aim here is to present the most fair Udacity review out there.
 So, I’ve searched for reviews both on and outside of Udacity, checking out other forums like Reddit to get people’s honest opinion.

 It’s a shame to hear that some users were dissatisfied with their experiences – especially when it came with such a hefty price tag.
-I agree that in the tech industry it is a challenge to keep abreast of constant changes and updates.

 For businesses and governments, too, Udacity clearly dedicates a lot of time and resources to ensuring they deliver outstanding results.
 So, it all boils down to what you’re looking to get out of Udacity and whether its value exceeds the price.